CartoDB/documentation/app/content/react/guides/layers.md

 4. The Map Component get all the layers in the store and draw them.

 This is one of the benefits of reactive programming: we can add the layer from any place in the application just by dispatching the right action.

+### Styling properties

+If you use the code generator, the code will create a `CartoLayer` with default styling properties.
+To learn more about customizing the style properties for your layers, please read the [Customizing the CartoLayer style](/deck-gl/customizing-the-cartolayer-style) guide in the CARTO for deck.gl documentation.

 ### useCartoLayerProps